OSM-Interrail-Planner/osm_interrail_planner/README.md

 ## Requirements and script running
 Following is required to run the program.
 - Python 3
-- the packages of the requirements.txt
+- the packages of the required_packages.txt
 - Run python server.py in the console to start the program
-- Open server in web browser for making interactive choices and see the web map as final result
-- After submissions of choices and during the web loading, there are info messages in the python console printed
+- After submissions of choices in the browser and during the web loading, there are info messages in the python console printed

 ## Data
 The data extracted from OSM is: